hroesser/Losungen-Light/README.md

 ## Losungen Light
-A simple HTML5 app displaying the "Losungen 2016" with the focus on mobile devices like Smartphone, Tablet. mobile first.
+A simple HTML5 app displaying the "Losungen 2016" with the focus on mobile devices like Smartphone, Tablet.
+Mobile first.
 To be deployed locally on your htdocs folder.
 A web deployment is prepared.

 ![screenshot](screenshots/responsive.png "Nodejs chat")